Become an expat by answering these nine critical questions

 4. What will be your tax liabilities when living abroad?

 Knowing the accurate taxation policies of your expat destination will help you to be better prepared to manage your finances.
 For instance, a professional in Japan have to pay up to 45% of his salary as tax.
-Taxation policies may vary from country to country.
+On the other hand, taxation policies may vary from country to country.
 However, US citizens will have to pay tax no matter where they live and work.
-It is important to talk to an expat tax advisor if you are moving abroad to discuss your global tax requirements.
+It is essential to talk to an expat tax advisor if you are moving abroad to discuss your global tax requirements.

 5. Did you purchase International Health Insurance?